 The Abbey Medieval Festival is the largest event hosted by the Abbey Museum of Art and Archaeology.
 The event supports the Museum in the maintenance and care of its remarkable collection of fine arts and antiquities.
 It also fulfils the Museum’s mission to provide quality education and public programs.

 The Abbey Museum of Art and Archaeology holds many unexpected treasures with a collection that spans from the prehistoric through to the end of the 19th century.
 The museum’s medieval and renaissance collection boasts over 200 works of art and artefacts.

 The Abbey Museum is free to Festival patrons over the Tournament Weekend.
-If you find that you couldn’t fit in a visit during your action-packed weekend, your 2019 ticket (or wristband) will give you 1 free entry to the Museum before the 31st December 2019.
+If you couldn’t fit in a visit during your action-packed weekend at the Festival, your 2019 ticket (or wristband) gives you 1 free entry to the Museum before the 31 December 2019.